 Optical character recognition works by dividing up the image of a text character into sections and distinguishing between empty and non-empty regions.
 Depending on the font or script used for the letter, the checksum of the resulting matrix is subsequently labeled (initially, by a person) as corresponding to the character in the image.

 This 'identify and encode' approach is little-changed since the GISMO apparatus developed in the early 1950s for the forerunner of the NSA (see image below).
-The main differences are that pixel coordinates have replaced the arbitrary grids of earlier systems; preprocessing has become more automated; and machine learning solutions can greatly speed up the process.
+The main differences are that pixel coordinates have replaced the arbitrary grids of earlier systems and preprocessing has become more automated.
+You can also greatly speed up the process by hiring machine learning experts to implement a suitable ML solution.

 A modern OCR training workflow follows a number of steps: